greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 However, the second approach is less flexible and is often less efficient as well.

 On the other hand, the JSON existence operator is not nested: it will only look for the specified key or array element at top level of the JSON value.

+The various containment and existence operators, along with all other JSON operators and functions are documented in [JSON Functions and Operators](../../../ref_guide/function-summary.html#topic_gn4_x3w_mq).

 ## <a id="topic_aqt_1tw_mq"></a>jsonb Indexing